valdisz/wiki-react/README.md

 # General

-This is sample application that shows usage of the React, MobX, MUI, Jest of the simple app that fetches *On This Day* from the Wikipedia.
+This is sample application that shows usage of the React, MobX, MUI, Jest in the simple app that fetches *On This Day* from the Wikipedia.

 # Structure